Tufin.club

 # systemctl is-active k3s

-# systemcll is-enabled k3s
+# systemctl is-enabled k3s

 Now it's safe to shutdown or restart the system.
 Creating a snapshot is now also possible safely.